cfrBernard/XML_Manipulator/README.md

 {stats,split} sub-command help
-stats Show stats about an XML inventory split Split an XML into chunks of unique parts
+stats Show stats about an XML inventory split Split an XML into chunks of unique parts merge Merge all XML files in a folder into one

 optional arguments:
 -h, --help show this help message and exit
 ```

+#

 ## 1. Stats